 Tips: Though oily fish contain the highest levels of omega-3, it can also be found in chicken, eggs, and flaxseed oil.

-Meal: This grilled salmon with tomatoes & basil is easy to make and has plenty of omega-3s; it’s the best of both worlds.
+Meal: This Lemon Dill Grilled Salmon is easy to make and has plenty of omega-3s; it’s the best of both worlds.

 Folate is so important to the development of your baby during early pregnancy that you might want to increase your intake before you actually get pregnant.
 During pregnancy folate, or folic acid, will help prevent birth abnormalities like spina bifida, though it’s important to consult a doctor before you conceive if neural tube defects run in your family.
 It’s recommended to start with 400 micrograms of folate every day one month before pregnancy then switch to 600 micrograms once you have conceived.